Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Introduction

 In this work, we propose an abstract framework called ``verbalized algorithms''.
-Given an informal representation of a formal task, a verbalized algorithm operates by replacing some basic atomic operations in a classical algorithm with LLM-driven text-based ones while retaining the high-level control flow of the initial algorithm, thereby largely retaining the theoretical guarantees of the original algorithm.
+Given an informal representation of a formal task, a verbalized algorithm replaces some atomic operations in a classical algorithm with LLM-driven text-based oracles while \emph{retaining the high-level control flow}, thereby largely retaining the theoretical guarantees.
+Our work is heavily influenced by \emph{Algorithm with Predictions} \citep[ALPS]{mitzenmacher2022algorithms} literature, which achieved significant progress in augmenting algorithms with data-driven oracles.
+There are certainly other work that replaces part of algorithms with LLM oracles, including successor function and goal condition in planning \citep{michael2024tos} and collision checking in STPR \citep{djuhera2025don}, yet we believe ours is the first general proposal for the reductionist approach toward LLM reasoning.

+We perform four case studies with increasing difficulty and non-triviality: Maximum, sorting, clustering, and submodular maximization.
+Our implementations are built on top of the offline asynchronous engine of SGLang \citep{sglang}, and all experiments are repeated 5 times with different seeds.

+\textbf{Contributions.} VAs have several key advantages: (1) It is more accurate than classical non-LLM methods or more recent embedding-based or other LLM-based methods, and is also scalable with data parallelism.
+(2) The reasoning trace of VAs is interpretable, as we have a full understanding of its high-level algorithm and can focus on individual decision points.
+(3) VAs provide some degrees of theoretical guarantees.
+The key point is not these guarantees themselves but the fact that they \emph{transfer directly from the existing literature} even though we are using LLMs, which massively helps reducing the chance of reinventing the wheels.
+(4) VAs work well with smaller, efficient reasoning models.
+(5) VAs are more accessible than some non-VA methods which require model training, and helps AI democratization.
+Such training is typically beyond the reach of casual LLMs users, while VAs do not require additional training.
+Fine-tuning a model for VA is possible, and is a promising future work.

+\textbf{Limitations.} The main limitation of VAs is the resource intensity from the large constant factor involved in each query.
+This, however, is not a real limitation in the long term, as the progress in silicon manufacturing makes more powerful GPUs cheaper.
+Moreover, VAs are designed to tackle more difficult tasks, potentially combinatorial ones, that naturally require more precision and a more careful algorithmic procedure to address compounding errors.
+Lastly, VAs' accuracy-runtime Pareto front is on par or better than with existing approaches by using a smaller model, as seen later.

+Another limitation is the cost of writing each algorithm by hand.
+However, coding agents significantly lowered the bar recently, as they often know even the most sophisticated algorithms in the literature.
+Agentic workflows involving subagents writing their own VAs would accelerate this direction.